vsoch/qme/docs/pages/index.md

  - capture specific metadata important to know (e.g., the present working directory or username)
  - further check the command for correctness, and tell the user how to improve or fix it if needed.
  - define custom actions to run for the command (e.g., a slurm executor would retrieve the job id and expose a status function to the user)
- - define a custom interface for displaying the actions and metadata parsde.
+ - define a custom interface for displaying the actions and metadata parsed.

 Executors can be created for general command line tools, serving as a wrapper: